8 Great Financial Tips for Renters

 live for a little less and save for your future house, its worth it.

-5. Avatar Betty Kincaid says:
+5. Betty Kincaid says:

 @Robert Fannie Mae & Freddie Mac have changed their policies to address the issue of legal tenants in homes that have been the subject of a foreclosure.
 You can get details at their website.
 If you have a valid suspicion that your landlord may be in financial trouble ask the landlord to set-up a collection account with an escrow or title company.
 The escrow/title company will then collect the rent payment and pay the mortgage each month.
 You’ll have to pay the fees for this service.